reach4help/reach4help/volunteer-matcher/CONTRIBUTING.md

-# Contributing to web-client for Reach4Help
+# Contributing to volunteer-matcher for Reach4Help

 🎉🚀🙌🏻 First off, thanks for taking the time to contribute! 🙌🏻🚀🎉